 Any combination of the three above is considered genuine recovered fibre and counts towards the percentage required for recycled material.

-Printing on Recycled Paper - FAQ
+Printing on Recycled Paper - What you need to know

-If you are unsure about using recycled paper or board for your printing we hope these will allay your concerns:-
+If you are unsure about using recycled paper or board for your printing we hope these pointers will allay your concerns:-

 Quality and Performance